benjymous/annotations/sandman/sandman.03.md

 - #### Panel 1

-  The lyrics are from "Sweet Dreams" by the Eurythmics.
+  The lyrics are from "[Sweet Dreams](https://www.youtube.com/watch?v=qeMFqkcPYcg)" by the Eurythmics.

 - #### Panel 2

-  The lyrics are from "Dream Lover" by Bobby Darin.
+  The lyrics are from "[Dream Lover](https://www.youtube.com/watch?v=iAEZ9KtkAaI)" by Bobby Darin.
 It was a #2 hit in 1959.

 - #### Panel 3

-  The lyrics are from "Power of Love" by Frankie Goes To Hollywood.
+  The lyrics are from "[Power of Love](https://www.youtube.com/watch?v=WtdRv6GT9Zg)" by Frankie Goes To Hollywood.
 They were used in public service messages about AIDS in Britain.

-  The Ley-lines (pronounced like the name Lee) are a particular reference to a case of Constantine's, the Fear Machine, which ran for something like nine issues in the teens of _Hellblazer_.
-Leptons are a class of fundamental particles in physics.
-A plasma is an aggregate of charged particles; "Plasma fields" is incorrect jargon and sounds like New Age crap.
+  The [Ley-lines](https://en.wikipedia.org/wiki/Ley_line) (pronounced "Lay") are a particular reference to a case of Constantine's, the Fear Machine, which ran for something like nine issues in the teens of _Hellblazer_.
+[Leptons](https://en.wikipedia.org/wiki/Lepton) are a class of fundamental particles in physics.
+[Plasma](https://en.wikipedia.org/wiki/Plasma_(physics)) is an aggregate of charged particles; "Plasma fields" is incorrect jargon and sounds like New Age crap.

 - #### Panel 6, page 9 panel 1